 Where to stay in Leuven on a budget

-My top pick for Leuven is the recently refurbished Cube Hostel.
-With a great location in the heart of the city, the hostel gives you say access to all the main attractions.
-The hostel has an excellent onsite bar , clean comfortable rooms, great self catering kitchen and the staff are friendly, helpful.
+My top pick for Leuven is the Hostelling International DE Blauwput Hostel With a great location right behind the train station, the hostel gives you say access to all the main attractions.
+The hostel has a good onsite bar , clean comfortable rooms, great buffet breakfast included in the room price and the staff are friendly, helpful.

 Via Deutsche Bahn Trains

 Things to do in Cologne on a budget

 Here are some of my favourite things to do in Cologne on a budget and also checkout my earlier 48 hours in Cologne guide.

 2. Walking by the Rhine in the Koln Aldstadt has to be one of life’s great experiences.

 3. Visit Museum Ludwig.You can feast over a treasure chest of pop art plus you can look forward to some outstanding temporary exhibitions.
 Time your visit to the first Thursday of the month when locals can visit the museum (Heinrich-Böll-Platz ) for free and tourists pay a reduced price of €7.

 4. Cologne has a hive of flea-markets.
 The best flea markets are held at Wilhelmplatz, at the South Stadium and at the horse track.